How to Buy a Computer

 All computers and monitors should be protected by a surge protector.
 This article offers ratings of various surge protectors.

 You can learn about the differences between Windows 10 Home and Professional.
 Windows 10 comes in 32 bit and 64 bit versions.
 You can learn more about the differences between 32 bit and 64 bit.
 Windows 10S is described here.

 You will want to get word processing software (and perhaps spreadsheet software) for your computer.
-If you want to buy Microsoft Office, the least expensive way to do that is to buy the MS Office Home and Student Edition, which is widely available at Office Depot, Microcenter, and Staples for $149, or even less when it is on sale, which is frequently.
+If you want to buy Microsoft Office, the least expensive way to do that is to buy the MS Office 2021 Home and Student Edition, which is widely available at Office Depot, Microcenter, and Staples for $149, or even less when it is on sale.
 MS Office Home and Student edition is also available on some, but not all Dell computers.
-Home and Student edition contains Word, Excel, and PowerPoint.
-There are 2 other versions of MS Office known as Office 365 Home and Personal, which you can compare to the Home and Student version.
-Finally, you may wish to compare MS Office 365 with Office 2019.
+The 2021 Home and Student edition contains Word, Excel, and PowerPoint.
+There in another version of MS Office 2021 known as Microsoft Office Home and Business (AKA Office Home and Business), which you can compare to the Home and Student version.

 Microsoft Office Online is a free version of Microsoft Office.
 As it's name implies, it includes free online versions of Word, Excel and PowerPoint.
 The online version is available here, and you can also read a detailed review of the product.
 Microsoft Office is also available for your iPad, iPhone, and Android phone, in addition to the Desktop and online versions.
 Each version has different features which are described here.

 You can also get a product that is very comparable to MS Office called Open Office here.
 It is free of charge and has received excellent reviews.
 Other alternatives to MS Office are Google Docs and Libre Office.
 You can read a comparison of these products.

 If you need additional email software, Thunderbird is an excellent choice and it is free.